Chart Color Schemes

 An assessment of population growth drivers in South Townsville - Railway Estate reveals an overall ranking slightly below national averages considering recent, and medium term trends

-South Townsville - Railway Estate's population was around 5,596 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 300 people since the 2021 Census, which reported a population of 5,296.
-The change is inferred from the estimated resident population of 5,571 in June 2024 and an additional 25 validated new addresses since the Census date.
+South Townsville - Railway Estate's population is around 5,594 as of February 2026.
+This reflects an increase from its population at the time of the Census in 2021, which was reported to be 5,296 people.
+The growth between these two points can be inferred by considering the estimated resident population of 5,571 recorded by the ABS as of June 2024 and the addition of 24 validated new addresses since the Census date.
 This results in a population density ratio of 609 persons per square kilometer.
-South Townsville - Railway Estate's growth rate of 5.7% since the census is within 1.2 percentage points of the SA4 region's growth rate of 6.9%.
-Overseas migration contributed approximately 62.3% of overall population gains during recent periods in this area.
+South Townsville - Railway Estate's growth rate of approximately 5.6% since the Census places it within close proximity to the SA4 region's growth rate of around 7.1%.
+The primary driver for this population growth was overseas migration, which contributed roughly 62.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as a base year.
-Based on demographic trends and latest annual ERP population numbers, South Townsville - Railway Estate is expected to increase by approximately 646 persons by 2041, reflecting an overall gain of 11.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+According to population projections moving forward, a population increase just below the median of regional areas nationally is expected.
+By 2041, the area is projected to expand by approximately 646 persons, reflecting an overall increase of around 11.1% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population